spark-lin/Data-Science-Coursera/D3-Getting-and-Cleaning-Data/Week-4-Course-Project-UCI/Readme.md

 Good luck!

 ## Explanation of contents
-#### run_analysis.R: downloads all the required files to complete this assignment and creates a big file mean_and_std.csv and a small file tidy_dataset.csv (both are stored in /results)
+1)- UCI-Run Analysis.R: downloads all the required files to complete this assignment and creates a big file mean_and_std.csv and a small file tidy_dataset.csv (both are stored in /results)

-#### CodeBook.md: it is a brief explanation of what run_analysis.R does
+2)- CodeBook.md: it is a brief explanation of what run_analysis.R does